 - How to Fix a Broken Lock on SD Cards | WikiHow

-If your card is not detected by a PC or Mac when you connect it via a USB card reader, or if it simply won’t read in your digital camera or mobile phone; then jump to the following resources to figure out the reason why.
+If your media card can not be detected by a PC or Mac when connected, or it simply won’t read in your digital camera; then check out the following resources to find the possibles and fixes.

-Note: it’s not guaranteed that these tricks below will make your card work again because there are so many reasons that could cause this situation.
-If the card is physically damaged, for instance, chances it will get fixed are low.
-But don't give up!
+Note: it’s not guaranteed that the tricks below will make your card work again because there are many possible causes.
+If your SD card is physically damaged, for instance, chances to get it fixed are slim.

 - My SD Card does not Work or Cannot be Read | Computer Hope

-When you plug the card into a computer, it displays an instruction like this or similar: "The disk is not formatted, do you want to format it now?", even worse you tried to format it another error pops up saying “operation failure" and won’t allow you to format.
-Mostly likely your memory card is corrupted, other reasons include system incompatibilities and lack of drivers.
-Navigate to the following forums to learn how to handle it properly.
+When you plug your SD card into the port or adapter of your computer, a message similar to this “The disk is not formatted, do you want to format it now?” shows up, even worse you tried to format it another message pops up saying “operation failure” (or “the disk cannot be formatted”) and won’t allow you to do so.
+Most likely your SD card is corrupted, other possible causes include system incompatibilities and lack of device drivers.
+See the following forum discussions and learn how to handle them properly.

-You try to access the data after connecting the card to a PC or Mac, only to find all those files and folders missing, or have become shortcuts -- the files are are 1-2 KB in size when they should be 1-2 GB.
-If you encounter this issue, your memory card is probably infected with malicious software and your data is hidden.
+You try to access those photos or videos stored on your camera card.
+Once you connect the card to a computer, only to find that all the pictures and folders are now missing, or have become shortcuts (with a few KBs in size the real size could be MBs or GBs).
+If you encounter this issue, your SD card has probably been infected with a virus or malware.
 Here are some posts with step-by-step fix instructions.